tomthe/DCoDe-styleguide/README.md

 # DiCoDe-styleguide

 Draft of a style guide for the DiCoDe-lab's research projects.
-This guide will become a recommendation for new projects at the lab.
+This guide will presumably become a recommendation for new projects at the lab.
 It gives you a simple and common structure to follow and reduces the hurdles for collaborators to understand the structure of your project.
 The recommendations may not generalize to all possible projects, so it is on you to decide where to follow this guide and where it makes sense to extend it or to go your own way.
 If done correctly, other people will have no questions when trying to reproduce your code.

+Suggestions and Contributions are very welcome!
+You can open an issue here on GitHub or send an email to Tom.

 ### Code